khendrikse/pasteldeck/docs/examples/blue/blue.md

----
+---slide---

+## A pink example of PastelDeck

-## PastelDeck is a very simple markdown to html deckbuilder that runs from your CLI.
+PastelDeck is a very simple markdown to html deckbuilder that runs from your CLI..
 All you need to do is run

 <code>$ yarn global add PastelDeck</code> or